Ant1pozitive/memory-is-all-you-need/README.md

 ### 2. Multi-Head Sparse Addressing

-* Multiple independent memory heads
+* Multiple independent memory heads for parallel access.
-* Each head produces a query
-* Top-k cosine similarity addressing
+* **Top-k cosine similarity** addressing reduces interference and noise.
-* Softmax-normalized sparse weights
+* Softmax-normalized sparse weights ensure focused updates.

+### 3. Semantic Compression (Information Bottleneck)
+To prevent memory saturation with noise, we implement an MLP-based bottleneck.
+It forces the model to extract invariant features before writing, ensuring that each slot stores high-value information.

+### 4. Age-based Forgetting (LRU Logic)
+Unlike standard MANNs, we track the **age** and **usage** of each slot.
+The write policy prioritizes overwriting "stale" or "least recently used" slots, preventing memory overflow in extremely long sequences.

+### 5. Structural Stability (LayerNorm & Residuals)
+To ensure deep gradient flow across thousands of timesteps:
+* **LayerNorm** is applied to read vectors to stabilize activation magnitudes.
+* **Residual Memory Connections** allow the model to refine its internal state incrementally.

 This enables: